qwurey/flume-source-multiline/README.md

 Flume-NG 's ExecSource is aimed at collecting every line in xxx.log as a flume event.
 The line is ended with '$' by default.
 But in some situations, one log is multiline, for instance, the error logs are mostly multiline because of stacktrace.
 So I have developed a MultiLineExecSource which based on ExecSource.

-**NOTE: MultiLineExecSource plugin is built for Flume-NG and will not work on Flume-OG**
+**NOTE 1: MultiLineExecSource plugin is built for Flume-NG and will not work on Flume-OG**

 **NOTE 2: It lacks comprehensive test coverage.
 Of course contributions are welcome to make its more stable and useful**